dfeeka/COMP_SEC_3OO_kainulainen/README.md

 A02: Cryptographic failures
 1. PBKDF2 key stretching: crypto.derive_key uses 200 000 iterations with SHA-256 to resist
-brute-forcing.
+brute-forcing (computationally very expensive to crack).
+Also meets standards like NIST recommendation.
-2. AES-GCM encryption: a random 12-byte nonce and 16-byte salt.
+2. AES-GCM encryption: a random 12-byte nonce and 16-byte salt makes the data unreadable without the correct key.
+Salts and nonces also defeats rainbow tables and replay attacks.
-3. Passwords are generated using secrets.choice
+3. Passwords are generated using secrets.choice, which makes the generated passwords very resistant to brute-forcing and guessing.

 A03: Injection
 1. User inputs are treated as strings, not executable code.
+This makes sure that no changes can made through the user inputs.

 A04: Insecure design
 1. Master password is required to decrypt the vault.
-3 failed tries closes the app.
+This makes sure unauthorized access is not possible.
-2. Copied passwords are auto-cleared after 30 seconds if not pasted before that.
+2. Copied passwords are auto-cleared after 30 seconds if not pasted before that, which reduces the risk of apps or malware harvesting the password.

 A05: Security misconfiguration
-1. File permissions: Vault/log directories use 0c700; files use 0o600 to restrict access.
+1. File permissions: Vault/log directories use 0c700; files use 0o600 to restrict access to prevent other users/processes on the same machine from reading sensitive data.
-2. Atomic writes: storage.save_vault writes to a temp file first to prevent partial writes on failure.
+2. Atomic writes: storage.save_vault writes to a temp file first to prevent partial writes on failure, which avoids data corruption or partial exposure.

 A06: Vulnerable components
-1. Cryptography module instead of deprecated library like pycrypto.
+1. A frequently updated and up-to-date Cryptography module instead of a deprecated library like pycrypto.

 A07: Identification and Authentication Failures
-1. Tracks the failed attempts of the master password.
+1. Tracks the failed attempts of the master password, and 3 failed attempts quits the program, which prevents unauthorized use.

 A09: Monitoring failures
 1. Using the atomic renaming in storage.py makes sure a file operation is completed fully or not at all.